ericoporto/ags-snap/README.md

 snap for ags engine for playing games made in Adventure Game Studio on Linux (license of snap code is not the license of ags).

+Plugins are not supported by this distribution.

+## Install

 Once this is really available on the [snap listing](https://snapcraft.io/ags) you can install with

-    sudo snap install ags
+    snap install ags

-Plugins are not supported by this distribution.
+Alternatively, you can clone this repo and build and install yourself

+    git clone git@github.com:ericoporto/ags-snap.git
+    snapcraft
+    snap install ags_*.snap --dangerous

+To unninstal it, use remove

+    snap remove ags

 ## Usage